lhirschfeld/6.08-Final/README.md

 ### Web API

 The API (in `api.py`) is written in FastAPI using SQLAlchemy to talk to SQLite.
 See [this page](https://fastapi.tiangolo.com/advanced/async-sql-databases/) for details.
-To run the API, do `python3 -m uvicorn api:app --reload`.
+To run the API, from `webserver` run `python3 -m uvicorn api:app --reload`.

 ### Command Line Interace